to realizing if

 What do parents and teachers need to know about

 Middle Childhood (ages

-the developmental stage of early adolescence (ages 11-14).
+"typical" child during the developmental stage of middle adolescence (ages 15-18).
 Children's

 progression through all stages of adolescence is determined not only by biological growth and